oapicf/endoflife.date-api-clients/clients/typescript/generated/DefaultApi.md

 const apiInstance = new .DefaultApi(configuration);

 let body:.DefaultApiGetApiProductJsonRequest = {
-  // any | Product URL as per the canonical URL on the endofife.date website
+  // string | Product URL as per the canonical URL on the endofife.date website
-  product: null,
+  product: "product_example",
 };

 apiInstance.getApiProductJson(body).then((data:any) => {